 Hand-held personal digital cameras or camera phones may be used to make copies of rare materials in the Reading Room.
 For security and preservation reasons, tripods, additional lights, including built-in flashes, and handheld or flatbed scanners are not permitted in the Reading Room.
 Researchers must fill out and sign the Personal Camera Use Policy form prior to photographing materials.
 Each collection or item photographed will be approved and listed by Special Collections desk staff.
 Researchers will be provided with an identifying strip to include in each photograph.
-For more information, see our Digital Camera Policy.
+For more information, see our Camera Policy.

-If you are planning a research visit to Special Collections and would like to know in advance whether we will approve your use of a digital camera, please submit a Reference Request Form and let us know which materials you may wish to photograph.
+If you are planning a research visit to Special Collections and would like to know in advance whether we will approve your use of a camera, please submit a Reference Request Form and let us know which materials you may wish to photograph.

 Images of materials made from materials in our collection must not be used for publication or use on a website without permission.
 For information on using Special Collections materials in publications or on websites, please refer to Guidelines for Permission to Publish.